 Spine surgery is often the best way to repair back and neck problems so you can finally get relief from your chronic pain.
-You can feel confident about spine surgery when you choose Cyril Sebastian, MD, at Evergreen Spine and Neurosurgery Center in Shenandoah, Texas.
+You can feel confident about spine surgery when you choose Cyril Sebastian, MD, and Derek Kroll, DO at Evergreen Spine and Neurosurgery Center in Shenandoah, Texas & Conroe, Texas.
 Dr. Sebastian is a board-certified neurosurgeon and fellowship-trained spinal cord surgery specialist.
 With 12 years of intensive medical education and decades practicing spine surgery, Dr. Sebastian has more experience than other surgeons currently practicing in the region.
 To schedule a consultation, call the office or use the online booking feature.

 Many different spine conditions restrict your mobility, cause chronic pain, and ultimately require surgery.
 A few of the most common conditions include: